mfussenegger/nluarepl/README.md

   like `vim.split` or other functions defined in [shared.lua][shared.lua] nluarepl also can't provide source locations for these functions.

+  You can start nvim with `--luamod-dev` to avoid this limitation, but be careful setting logpoints on these functions, some of them are called a lot - and many by nvim-dap/nluarepl - that can result in output spam and a significant slowdown of nvim.

 ---

 Disclaimer: There's a chance the functionality of this plugin could get